iklyubanov/java-personal-workbench/java-modern-concurrency/overview.md

     try to convert the stamp passed as a parameter to the mode indicated in the name of the method.
 If they can, they return a new stamp.
 If not, they return 0 .
     * _unlock(long stamp)_ : This releases the corresponding mode of the lock.

+## Thread Synchronization Utilities (Chapter 3)

+* Controlling concurrent access to one or more copies of a resource
+* Waiting for multiple concurrent events
+* Synchronizing tasks at a common point
+* Running concurrent-phased tasks
+* Controlling phase change in concurrent-phased tasks
+* Exchanging data between concurrent tasks
+* Completing and linking tasks asynchronously

+High-level mechanisms of chapter 3:
+* *Semaphores*: A semaphore is a counter that controls access to one or more shared resources.
+This mechanism is one of the basic tools of concurrent programming and is provided by most programming languages.
+Semaphores are generic synchronization mechanisms that you can use to protect any critical section in any problem.
+* *CountDownLatch*: The CountDownLatch class is a mechanism provided by the Java language that allows a thread to wait for the finalization of multiple operations.
+* *CyclicBarrier*: The CyclicBarrier class is another mechanism provided by the Java language that allows the synchronization of multiple threads at a common point.
+* *Phaser*: The Phaser class is another mechanism provided by the Java language that controls the execution of concurrent tasks divided in phases.
+All the threads must finish one phase before they can continue with the next one.
+* *Exchanger*: The Exchanger class is another mechanism provided by the Java language that provides a point of data interchange between two threads.
+* *CompletableFuture*: The CompletableFuture class provides a mechanism where one or more tasks can wait for the finalization of another task that will be explicitly completed in an asynchronous way in future.
+This class was introduced in Java 8 and has introduced new methods in Java 9.

+### Controlling concurrent access to one or more copies of a resource (Recipe 17)

+The concept of a semaphore was introduced by Edsger Dijkstra in 1965 and was used for the first time in the THEOS operating system.
+When a thread wants to access one of the shared resources, it must first acquire the semaphore.
+If the internal counter of the semaphore is greater than 0, the semaphore decrements the counter and allows access to the shared resource.
+A counter bigger than 0 implies that there are free resources that can be used, so the thread can access and use one of them.
+Otherwise, if the counter is 0, the semaphore puts the thread to sleep until the counter is greater than 0.
+A value of 0 in the counter means all the shared resources are used by other threads, so the thread that wants to use one of them must wait until one is free.
+When the thread has finished using the shared resource, it must release the semaphore so that another thread can access the resource.
+This operation increases the internal counter of the semaphore.

+The Semaphore class has three additional versions of the acquire() method:
+* *acquireUninterruptibly()* : The acquire() method, when the internal counter of the semaphore is 0 , blocks the thread until the semaphore is released.
+During this period, the thread may be interrupted; if this happens, the method will throw an InterruptedException exception.
+This version of the acquire operation ignores the interruption of the thread and doesn't throw any exceptions.
+* *tryAcquire()* : This method tries to acquire the semaphore.
+If it can, it returns the true value.
+But if it can't, it returns false instead of being blocked and waits for the release of the semaphore.
+It's your responsibility to take correct action based on the return value.
+* *tryAcquire(long timeout, TimeUnit unit)*: This method is equivalent to the previous one, but it waits for the semaphore for the period of time specified in the parameters.
+If the period of time ends and the method hasn't acquired the semaphore, it will return false .

+The acquire() , acquireUninterruptibly() , tryAcquire() , and release() methods have an additional version, which has an int parameter.
+This parameter represents the number of permits the thread that uses them wants to acquire or release, in other words, the number of units that this thread wants to delete or add to the internal counter of the semaphore.
+In the case of the acquire() , acquireUninterruptibly() , and tryAcquire() methods, if the value of the counter is less than the number passed as parameter value, the thread will be blocked until the counter gets the same value or a greater one.